Clostridioides difficile: Treatment

 Patients being treated with antibiotics when symptoms begin should stop taking them, if possible.
 This break in antibiotic therapy can sometimes lead to spontaneous resolution of symptoms.
 Patients who do not respond to the cessation of broad-spectrum antibiotics will need to be treated with antibiotics capable of killing C. difficile spores.
 Primary infections are typically treated with vancomycin, with a usual dosage of 125 mg every 6 hours.
 The vancomycin regimen has replaced the traditional use of metronidazole due to its greater efficacy, safety profile, and lower recurrence rates.
 In patients who cannot tolerate vancomycin, fidaxomicin is an acceptable option with similar efficacy and even lower recurrence rates than vancomycin.
 In cases of fulminant CDI, adjuvant therapy with parenteral metronidazole plus oral vancomycin or fidaxomicin is suggested.

-About 20% of patients who successfully complete therapy of primary infection with metronidazole or vancomycin will experience a relapse.
-A fraction of those patients will experience continuous reoccurrences of the infection.
+Approximately 15-30% of patients who successfully complete therapy of primary infection with metronidazole or vancomycin will experience a relapse.
+About 40% of these patients will continue to have recurrent C. difficile infection.
 The first relapse of C. difficile is usually treated with the same antibiotic used to treat the primary infection.
 Any subsequent infections should not be treated with metronidazole.
 Occasionally, a standard 10-day course of oral vancomycin will not work.
 In these cases, a vancomycin taper is the preferred treatment.
 Patients take decreasing doses of vancomycin over a period of up to 3 months, depending on the severity of the infection.

 Each subsequent relapse of C. difficile tends to be more severe than previous infections.
 Long-term treatment with a vancomycin taper supplemented with probiotics, especially Saccharomyces boulardii, is associated with a higher rate of success.

 After three relapses, patients may be treated with oral fidaxomicin, a narrow-spectrum antibiotic.
 The usual dosage is 200 mg twice a day orally for 10 days.
 Fidaxomicin is considered to be superior to vancomycin for severe CDI.
 The major downside of treatment with fidaxomicin is the cost of medication.
 A 10-day course may cost up to US$3500.
+When a patient is deteriorating or progressing to severe-complicated disease the addition of intravenous tigecycline merits considerations.
+Patients with high risk of relapse may also benefit from the addition of the monoclonal antibody bezlotoxumab to the standard of care.